JaykeBird/ssui/Docs/ROADMAP.md

 - Release version 1.8.3
   - Bug fixes

-## Later 2021 / early 2022
+## Early 2022

 - Rewrite SelectPanel to not base from UserControl
   - To help with this, SelectableCollection can be used
 - Finish online documentation
-- Port to AvaloniaUI (0.10 is out, haven't done any testing or porting yet though)
+- Add "light theme" and "dark theme" to ColorScheme
-- PropertyGrid control
+- first pass at PropertyGrid control

+## 2022

 - DataTable control
   - use same core bits as PropertyGrid

-## 2022

-- MAUI Port?
+- Port to AvaloniaUI (0.10 is out, haven't done any testing or porting yet though)
 - Toolbar controls
 - Ribbon control
+- Redesigned ColorScheme system (might be renamed SsuiTheme)
 - Touch support for ImageColorPicker
   - (Keyboard support may be hard)